Sugar Conversion Chart for Paleo and Keto

 Sucralose

-As for sucralose – This is a tough one.
-Do I feel STRONGLY about it?
+As for sucralose, this is a tough one.
+Do I feel strongly about it?
 Not really.
 But here’s the thing with sucralose, it is not a calorie-free sweetener like most people might think.
-It contains maltodextrin and that not only has calories but also affects blood sugar (from my experience).
+It contains maltodextrin, which has calories and also affects blood sugar (from my experience).

-Studies have shown it to break down at high temperatures and produce harmful substances and to possibly affect gut bacteria (notice any trends here) [3].
+Studies have shown it to break down at high temperatures and produce harmful substances, and possibly affect gut bacteria (notice any trends here) [3].
+The studies have mixed results, in the end.
+Again, this is a cause that should just make you pause for a moment.

 Keto Sweetener Discussion

-I pretty much use ALL of these ALL the time.
+I pretty much use all of these most of the time.
 None of them affect my blood sugar and that is fantastic.
+Allulose has quickly become my favorite.

-Lakanto monkfruit (which is what I use most often) is blended with erythritol.
+Lakanto monkfruit is blended with erythritol.
 On its own, it is incredibly expensive, especially in liquid form.
-Mixed with erythritol is most common.
+Mixed with erythritol is the most common.

 Now, erythritol is the most common keto sweetener, especially given that monkfruit is often mixed with it.
 Learn more about the erythritol sweetener here.